matrix-org/matrix-spec-proposals/proposals/2000-password-policies.md

 lead to a `org.example.complexity` parameter describing the minimum expected complexity score from zxcvbn's analysis.

-This proposal adds new error codes to the existing list:

-* `M_PASSWORD_TOO_SHORT`: the provided password's length is shorter than the minimum length required by the server.
-* `M_PASSWORD_NO_DIGITS`: the password doesn't contain any digit but the server requires at least one.
-* `M_PASSWORD_NO_UPPERCASE`: the password doesn't contain any uppercase letter but the server requires at least one.
-* `M_PASSWORD_NO_LOWERCASE`: the password doesn't contain any lowercase letter but the server requires at least one.
-* `M_PASSWORD_NO_SYMBOLS`: the password doesn't contain any symbol but the server requires at least one.
-* `M_PASSWORD_IN_DICTIONNARY`: the password was found in a dictionary, and is not acceptable.

 Finally, this proposal changes the following routes:

 * `POST /_matrix/client/r0/register`